gnembon/fabric-carpet/docs/scarpet/Full.md

    * Optional attributes:
      * `width` - mesh line thickness, defaults to 2.0pt
      * `fill` - color for the box faces, defaults to no fill, use shared color attribute format
+ * `'sphere'` - draws a sphere
+   * Required attributes:
+     * `center` - center of the sphere
+     * `radius` - radius of the sphere
+   * Optional attributes:
+     * `level` - level of details, or grid size.
+The more the denser your sphere.
+Default level of 0, means that the level of detail will be selected automatically based on radius.
+     * `width` - line thickness

 ### `create_marker(text, pos, rotation?, block?)`